An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Numerical Evaluation

-We evaluate our algorithm (Off-the-grid BP-MF) and compare with the following reference algorithms:
+We evaluate our algorithm (Parametric BP-MF) and compare with the following reference algorithms:

-\textit{Turbo-GAMP \cite{schniter-message}}: The algorithm employs a sample-spaced grid in the delay domain, i.e., the resolution of the grid is $T_s=(N\Delta_f)\ii\approx111\,\text{ns}$.
-We use a grid with $L_|pre|=L_|post|=20$ extra grid points (taps) before and after the cyclic prefix to capture sidelobe energy.
-The channel model that we use here does not include clustering effects and we therefore use the version of Turbo-GAMP without the hidden Markov model of the chain tap clusters.
-For each channel tap coefficient a large-tap and small-tap variance is provided along with a large-tap probability (see \cite{schniter-message} for more details).
-These are estimated via the EM algorithm provided in \cite{schniter-message} from $10,000$ channel realizations.
+\textit{Turbo-GAMP \cite{schniter-message}}: The algorithm employs a baud-spaced grid in the delay domain, i.e., the resolution of the grid is $T_s=(N\Delta_f)\ii\approx39\,\text{ns}$ for Scenario A and $T_s\approx3.9\,\text{ns}$ for Scenario B. For each channel tap a large-tap and small-tap variance is provided along with tap-state transition probabilities (see \cite{schniter-message} for more details).
+These are estimated via the EM algorithm provided in \cite{schniter-message} from $50,000$ channel realizations.
 Turbo-GAMP is provided with significant prior information on the CIR via these statistical values.
 We also provide Turbo-GAMP with the true noise variance, as \cite{schniter-message} does not give a way to estimate this value.

-\textit{Freq.-domain BP-MF \cite{badiu-message, jorgensen-msc}}: The algorithm directly estimates the channel frequency response \bh via a BP-MF framework.
-This receiver can be considered as a JCED extension of a receiver with LMMSE channel estimation.
-As the prior on \bh we use a zero-mean complex normal distribution with the robust covariance matrix \footnote{Since the number of multipath components is relatively small in our simulations, the channel frequency response does not follow a Gaussian distribution and we have observed that better performance can be achieved by scaling the robust prior covariance as $\bSigma'=25\bSigma$.} described in \cite{edfors-ofdm}.

-\textit{Oracle Channel Estimator}: This receiver is provided with the true value of the noise variance $\beta$ and uses an oracle channel estimator, which computes an LMMSE estimate of \bh with the knowledge of the transmitted symbol vector \bx (i.e., both pilots and data are known), the vector of delays $\btau$ and the probability density function of the channel multipath coefficients in \balpha, i.e., the probability density function of \bh is known exactly.
-From the point estimate of \bh{}, the messages $n_{x_i\rightarrow f_{M_i}}(x_i)$ are computed for all $i\in\cald$ (see \eqref{message-x-fM}), followed by 5 iterations in the BP subgraph of Fig. \ref{fig:fg}.
-We note that this receiver computes a very accurate channel estimate and we have observed that its BER performance is on par with a receiver that has knowledge of the true channel frequency response vector \bh (perfect channel state information).